Fujifilm GFX 50R vs Leica X-U Typ 113

 Studio photographers will appreciate that the Fujifilm GFX 50R (unlike the X-U Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GFX 50R and the X-U Typ 113 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Fujifilm and Leica.
+The GFX 50R is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X-U Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-U Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm GFX 50R and the Leica X-U Typ 113?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (51.1 vs 16.1MP) with a 75% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger sensor captures a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger sensor produces good images even in poorly lit environments.